theupdateframework/taps/candidate-wireline-format.md

   Note that though delegated targets and mirrors may not be used by an implementation, it is a good idea to set up a format for these files.
 This will allow the POUF to be used by implementations that do use these fields.

-  The canonical json profile currently in TUF (under "Document Formats") provides an example of the type definitions required for the Formats section of a POUF.
+  The canonical json POUF currently in TUF (under "Document Formats") provides an example of the type definitions required for the Formats section of a POUF.
 * Security Audit: The third party security audit.
 For a POUF in Draft or Proposal stages, this section will be empty.

 ## Security Audit